This article discusses the considerations when selecting a current transformer. For most applications, the easiest approach is to:

 CCS generally specifies CT accuracy down to 10% of rated current for standard CTs and down to 1% of rated current for revenue grade CTs.
 The upper limit is generally 100% or 120% of rated current.
 This is the range over which CTs are the most accurate, so depending on your accuracy requirements and the type of CTs being used, you should choose CTs so that the nominal currents fall within this range.

 Most CTs are still reasonably accurate at lower currents.
-For example, the ACT-0750 models are very accurate down to 0.2% of rated current, and the CTS-1250 series are reasonably accurate down to 2-5% of rated current.
+For example, the ACTL-0750 models are very accurate down to 0.2% of rated current, and other conventional CTs are reasonably accurate down to 2-5% of rated current.

 Many (but not all) CTs are also accurate for over-current conditions; however, the WattNode input circuitry clips at around 125% of rated current for sine wave currents and at even lower currents if the current has a high crest factor, so we always recommend selecting a CT with a rated current higher than you ever expect from the load (with the possible exception of very brief turn-on surges).